 After months of terrible defeats, this was where the tide of the war began to turn.
 Heroic resistance around the capital prevented the Germans from making further in-roads, and once winter set in the Russians had a clear advantage over their opponents.
 The Germans struggled to get supplies to their men in the freezing weather.
 In November, with temperatures already dropping below -12C, Soviet ski-troops caused havoc amongst their bitterly cold enemies.

 After the German armies ground to a halt outside Moscow, Zhukov was central in almost every major battle of the Eastern Front.

-After Stalin died in 1953 the old general enjoyed a brief return to importance, but a governmental fear of powerful people meant that he was eventually forced into retirement again in 1956.
+After Stalin died in 1953 the old general enjoyed a brief return to importance, becoming Minister of Defence in 1955 and also supporting Khrushchev’s criticism of Stalin.
+However, a governmental fear of powerful people meant that he was eventually forced into retirement again in 1957.

-It is said that Zhukov rather enjoyed the quiet life after a lifetime at war, and liked fishing and telling stories of his glory years.
+10. Zhukov enjoyed the quiet life after a lifetime at war, and liked fishing